How to Remove Your Personal Info from Google search?

 TIP: Include only personal information you’ve actually found in the Google Search results, you’ll be asked for URLs and screenshots in the next step.

-8) Fill in and submit the removal request form
+8) Fill in URLs and screenshots of websites where your personal data appears and submit the removal request form

 Place a check next to “yes, the offending content is live on the website” and proceed to fill in the rest of the removal request form.